rnibhanupudi3/Generative-Adversarial-Network-Project/README.md

 # Generative-Adversarial-Network-Project
-- Projects adapted from the "Deep Convolutional Generative Adversarial Network" notebook by the TensorFlow Authors
+- Projects adapted from the "Deep Convolutional Generative Adversarial Network" notebook by the TensorFlow Authors and "CIFAR-100 GAN" on Kaggle
 - Implemented DCGAN using TensorFlow and Keras on the MNIST and Fashion MNIST sets
 - Modified hyperparameters and network architecture to improve performance and accuracy
 - Expanded implementation to the CIFAR10 and CIFAR100 color image datasets